zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 {% include gallery id="galleryMatrix" caption="Matrix Table" %}

-A **Matrix Table** is characterized by its bidirectional structure, where row headings **()** and column headings **()** hold equal logical weight.
-Unlike tables that prioritize a single subject or primary dimension, a genuine matrix describes two distinct "facets" (Facet X and Facet Y) of a single overarching subject **()**.
-Every specific value **()** within the table is defined by the intersection of these two properties, meaning each value possesses two independent attributes simultaneously.
+A **Matrix Table** is characterized by its bidirectional structure, where row headings **($P_1$)** and column headings **($P_2$)** hold equal logical weight.
+Unlike tables that prioritize a single subject or primary dimension, a genuine matrix describes two distinct "facets" (Facet X and Facet Y) of a single overarching subject **($S$)**.
+Every specific value **($O$)** within the table is defined by the intersection of these two properties, meaning each value possesses two independent attributes simultaneously.
 This structure is often misused in "quasi-matrices" where data only sums or makes sense in one direction; however, a true matrix allows a reader to start with a value and answer two separate, equally important questions about its classification.

 ### Example: Risk Assessment Matrix